Arjun Rampal dismisses Ranbir Kapoor’s Animal setting trend of dark characters, talks about his role in Ranveer’s Dhurandhar: ‘Everybody's going to hate...’| Exclusive

 How Sonam Yadav, a labourer's daughter, became star of India's U-19 World Cup winning team

-Iran Attacks On US Base: Tehran launches missiles at US air base in Qatar, Doha reacts
+Iran Attacks On US Base: Tehran launches missiles at Al-Udeid air base in Qatar, Doha condemns strike

 Trade war, tariff, and now air strikes: Donald Trump pushes world to brink of 'great depression'; will it impact India?